falcordapp/FalCordV3/README.md

 There are Google Recaptcha v2 demo site & secret keys in the config example which you may find useful to look at when looking to enable recaptcha on your instance.
 If you'd like to not have recaptcha enabled, just set the sitekey and secret key to "" (blank). <br>
 Also <b>it is highly recommended you change those values if you do plan on using Recaptcha on production.
 Since it's a demo site key, all answers are valid.</b>⚠️

-`integration_config` is for the in-app connections under user settings, currently only twitch is supported, and you need to make a twitch application which gives you a `client_secret` to use this.
+`integration_config` is for the in-app connections under user settings, currently only twitch is supported (though more may be supported in the future), and you need to make a twitch application which gives you a `client_secret` to use this.

 Example integration configuration:
 ```